tldr-pages/tldr/pages/common/mysql.md

 # mysql

-> The MySQL command-line tool.
+> The MySQL command line tool.
 > More information: <https://www.mysql.com/>.

 - Connect to a database: